Tutorial 6 - Creating a more complex Annotator¶

 data and returns its predictions to us.
 To do so efficiently we will use a

-context manager provided by another machine learning library called torch
+context manager provided by another machine learning library called torch.

 internally.
-Add this code in the update
+Add this code in the update function after loading the COLOR_IMAGE:

 with torch.no_grad():